agSidharth/encyst_samples/README.md

 * Note for gray box we only check for the outer boundary since inner boundary has same labels..
 * Note take the attack model different for testing from that used to generate samples, only then it will make sense.

-## Libraries needed:
-* You can run this only in an environment which has already installed trojanzoo.
-* Use `pip install lpips`.
-* Use `pip install tqdm`

 ## General Instructions for random and all noises:
-`python main_viz.py factor_mnist --encyst --rate 0.05 --samples 5 --iter 4500 --seed 62` to generate the random encyst samples
+`python main_viz.py new_vae --encyst --rate 0.05 --samples 5 --iter 4500 --seed 62` to generate the random encyst samples
 * --artificial for sample vectors are taken from random latent vectors in samples pool of generator
 * --rate is the proportional to the factor of noise included at each step
 * --samples that need to be generated per dimension.